LauBGz/acude-app/README.md

 * Provide useful information to help animals in need
 * Locate the nearest help centers

+## Highlights
+Web app responsive - By its very nature, this web application was designed to be used especially on mobile devices.

 ## Author
 Created by [@LauBGz](https://www.linkedin.com/in/lauraglezbarreiro) - feel free to contact me!